Snkumar19/OperatingSystems-IntroductionToXINU_Lab0/README.md

 Implement this lab as a set of functions that can be called from main().
 Each function should reside in a separate file in the sys directory, and should be incorporated into the Makefile.
 The files should be named after the functions they are implementing with C files having the .c extension and the assembly files having the .S extension.
 For example, the file that will hold void printsegaddress() should be named printsegaddress.c; and the file that will hold long zfunction(long param) should be named zfunction.S.
 You should put syscallsummary_start, syscallsummary_stop functions in the same file as printsyscallsummary function and name it as printsyscallsummary.c .
 If you require a header file, please name it lab0.h.
 Note: as you create new files, you may need to update the Makefile (located in the compile/directory) to configure it to compile your files correctly.
 Just look at what is done for the existing files (e.g., main.c) to see what you have to do.

-5. Additional Questions
-Write your answers to the following questions in a file named Lab0Answers.txt(in simple text).

-Please place this file in the sys/ directory and turn it in, along with the above programming assignment.

-Assuming the XINU text begins at address 0x0, draw a rough diagram of XINU’s memory layout with addresses derived from your experimental measurements.
-Include the information you uncovered from running your version of printsegaddress() and printprocstks().
-What is the difference in stack top address before and after calling printtos() ?
-Draw a diagram to illustrate what are the contents of the items pushed into the stack between these two time points.
-Which byte order is adopted in the host machine that we are using ?
-How did you find out ?
-Briefly describe the mov, push, pusha, pop, and popa instructions in the x86.
-In a stack frame, local variables are stored below the top of the stack.
-In task 3, does your result show all the local variables declared in your printtos function?
-If not, can you explain that? (hint: try to disable the compiler optimization by specifying -O0 in your Makefile)